12 Things You Must Do to Get a Junior Web Developer Job in 2024

-With all the lucrative, flexible jobs being reported in tech (side note: many of these tech jobs don’t require a computer science degree), and growing opportunities to have a tech career outside of tech companies, you might find yourself asking how hard it is to get into software development and become a programmer?
+With all the lucrative, flexible jobs being reported in tech (side note: many of these tech jobs don’t require a computer science degree), and growing opportunities to have a tech career outside of tech companies, you might find yourself asking: How hard it is to get into software development and become a programmer?
 Is it hard to get a junior developer job?
 And what should I do to get a web developer job?

 As an added bonus, you’ll also find some details on other common questions (like “how much is a junior web developer salary?”) and some of the starting skills web developer jobs require, so you can start building up your resume.

 Table of Contents

 - How to Become a Web Developer: 12 Steps to Land a Junior Developer Job

 - Build a Portfolio Site